 Objective Content Curriculum Hours Class Title of Teacher Method of Evaluation Teaching Method 1.
-Identify legal rights of the resident contained in the Resident's Rights a.
+Identify legal rights 1.
+Resident's Rights T 1.
+A1 . of the resident contained in the a.
 Residents of LTCFs have legal rights.
 These are enumerated in the ORBR of Teaching Alert Ohio Resident Bill which must be posted in the LTCF.
 A The State of Ohio Resident Bill of

-(D) 1 (ODES) D' 1 (ODDD) 1 111 1

 of Rights (ORBR) copy of these rights must be read and Rights (ORBR) should be used as an

 signed by each resident and/or legal example

 representative and included in the chart

 b.
 Types of rights which are found in the http://codes.ohio.gov/orc/3721.13

-11ttp://codes.ono.gov/orc/3/21.13

 ORBR of which the Dining Assistant

 should be aware

+D - C - 1 1

 c.
 Ways to respect residents' rights and Refer back to statement from page

 dignity 17 - Topic V

-1) Know the ORBR Topie v
+1) Know the ORBR

-/ Prefit to the second se

 2) Encourage residents to exercise There is an inherent tension

 their rights between the need for protection

 3) Report infractions to the nurse because of impaired function or

-7 1 status and the protection of the
+0) status and the protection of the

+resident's autonomy.

 resident's autonomy.

 Teaching Alert

 Incorporate person centered care

 training (e.g. resident choice).